Michigan official faces manslaughter trial over Flint deaths

 FLINT, Mich.
 (AP) — A judge on Monday ordered Michigan’s state health director to stand trial for involuntary manslaughter in two deaths linked to Legionnaires’ disease in the Flint area, the highest ranking official to stand trial as a result of the tainted water scandal.

 Nick Lyon is accused of failing to issue a timely alert to the public about the outbreak.
-Judge David Goggins said deaths likely could have been prevented if the outbreak had been publicly known and keeping the public in the dark was “corrupt.”
+State Judge David Goggins said deaths likely could have been prevented if the outbreak had been publicly known and keeping the public in the dark was “corrupt.”

 When the judge announced the decision, a woman in the gallery said, “Yes, yes, yes.”